kawamurashingo/JQ-Lite/README.md

 # jq-lite

-jq-lite is a jq-compatible JSON processor written in pure Perl.
+jq-lite is a lightweight, jq-compatible alternative JSON processor written in pure Perl.

 It is designed for **long-term CLI stability** and **minimal dependencies**, making it suitable as an **OS-level JSON utility** in constrained or long-lived environments.

-It serves as a substitute for jq in environments where installing jq is difficult.

 - No external binaries
 - No native libraries